amidaware/trmm-docs/docs/contributing_using_vscode.md

 #### 7a.
 Push your local updated copy to your Github fork

-Then you're `push`ing that updated local repo to your online Github fork
+Then you're `push`ing that updated local repo to your online Github fork:

 ![Sync push/pulls](images/trmm_vscode_git_pending.png)

 ### 8. Verify and Repeat

-Check your Github fork in browser, should be up to date now with original.
-Repeat 6 or 7 as necessary
+Check your Github fork in browser, it should be up to date now with original.
+Repeat 6 or 7 as necessary.

 *****